cherre31/ActivityLog/README.md

 ![regconfirm](https://user-images.githubusercontent.com/128923702/228903776-5cdda0f7-798e-4a23-a82e-58fbaec2ac58.png)
 ![confirmed](https://user-images.githubusercontent.com/128923702/228903797-8213250c-e0af-4155-ba0d-5196e807a01d.png)

-We will have to sign in again in just a moment.
-As we navigate back to the Activities page.
-We can select Create and sign in this time with the account we just created.
-After signing we will see the Create page.
+As we navigate back to the Activities page, we can select Create and sign in this time with the account we just created.
+After signing in, we will see the Create page.
 We can input the data and hit create.

 ![loginpage](https://user-images.githubusercontent.com/128923702/228903912-0b8cdc5c-a9cc-459f-bb5f-b12ef0a22f92.png)
 ![createtab](https://user-images.githubusercontent.com/128923702/228903931-b43de743-62f6-4fbd-9c69-d731e77fc7af.png)